 Places

-Dreaming About the Same Childhood Setting: Meaning, Psychology & Symbolism
+Dreaming About a Childhood Setting: Meaning, Psychology & Symbolism

-Dreaming of the same childhood setting often reflects unresolved emotions and nostalgia.
+Dreaming of a childhood setting often reflects a return to foundational memories and unresolved emotions.

 Written by: DreamMeaning Editorial Team